pimterry/git-confirm/README.md

 * Only considers lines newly `add`ed and about to be committed, so no false positives.
 * Includes (diff-colorized) context with each match
 * Installs in any project with a single command
-* Is configurable to match anything, through standard git config
+* Is configurable to match any number of strings, through standard git config
 * Is well tested.
 See [tests/test-hook.bats](https://github.com/pimterry/git-confirm/blob/master/test/test-hook.bats#L40-L9999).
 * Works on Linux & OSX, with no dependencies (*maybe* Windows too, with compatible Bash.
 Testers and fixes welcome!)